AmericanCouncils/restful-ng-mock/README.md

   });

-  // This handles POST requests to '/items/<n>/form_voltron'
-  // You can get lots of stuff about the request in your handler function mock.route('POST', '/?/form_voltron', function(params, method, url, body, headers) {
+  // This handles POST requests to '/items/<n>/form_voltron' mock.route('POST', '/?/form_voltron', function(params, method, url, body, headers) {
     // Url is not a string, but a purl object, see https://github.com/allmarkedup/purl
     // You can use this object to check query parameters easily